10 proven tips for better 1:1 meetings with your team

 The questions start with, ‘What’s on your mind?’
 Don’t stick at the first thing that comes up.
 Follow with, ‘And what else?’ at least three times.
 The first three things they mention are unlikely to be the real challenge.
 You’re looking to narrow down to one important focus that’s likely to make the most difference to their performance over the next week.

 Don’t fall into the advice trap.
 If you’re giving advice, you’re not coaching.
-By asking open questions, you can lead them to work out for themselves how to solve the problem.
+By asking open questions, you can lead them to work out how to solve the problem for themselves.
 Sometimes managers can’t help but give the answer.
 It makes them feel important.
 But this reinforces a pattern of behaviour that’s unhelpful.
 It’s a bit like feeding your dog from the table.
 It’s your fault they’re bothering you!
 You’ve trained them to expect titbits when you sit down for a meal.
 In the same way, don’t complain that your people are always asking you for an answer.
 It’s because you’re always giving them advice!

 6. Focus on one thing